marceljaworski/linux-commands/README.md

 1. ls - The most frequently used command in Linux to list directories
 2. pwd - Print working directory command in Linux
 3. cd - Linux command to navigate through directories
-4. mkdir - Command used to create directories in Linux
+4. mkdir - Command used to create directories in Linux `mkdir /usr/newdir`
 5. mv - Move or rename files in Linux
 6. cp - Similar usage as mv but for copying files in Linux
-7. rm - Delete files or directories
+7. rm - Delete files or directories `rm -rf`-> rm not empy files `rmdir` -> rm empty dir
-8. touch - Create blank/empty files
+8. touch -> Modifies and creates files
 9. ln - Create symbolic links (shortcuts) to other files
 10. cat - Display file contents on the terminal
 11. clear - Clear the terminal display
-12. echo - Print any text that follows the command
+12. echo - Print any text that follows the command `echo > newFile` create a file
 13. less - Linux command to display paged outputs in the terminal
 14. man - Access manual pages for all Linux commands
 15. uname - Linux command to get basic information about the OS